 Because our aid budget cannot meet all of the demands for aid, it is possible that some aid requests will be put into a Financial Aid Waitlist.
 In this case, do not submit the non-refundable deposit and Enrollment Contract.
 Offers of admission will be extended until your waitlisted status has been resolved.
 This could occur as late as the spring or early summer, when a current aid recipient declines an aid award or decides to withdraw from GFS, thus freeing those aid dollars for reallocation to someone on the Financial Aid Waitlist.
 We do not rank the Waitlist for aid, as reallocation of declined aid funds is dependent upon the specific grades where space is available for enrollment and the specific amount of aid needed by those on the Financial Aid Waitlist.

-- Financial aid award letters for new and current families are mailed on or about February 1, 2018.
+- Financial aid award letters for new and current families are mailed shortly after February 1, 2019.

-- Acceptance of the award is indicated by completion and return of the signed enrollment agreement(s), submission of non-refundable deposit(s) by February 9, 2018, for current families (including those with a newly-accepted sibling); and by March 1, 2018, for new families.
+- Acceptance of the award is indicated by completion and return of the signed Reenrollment and/or Enrollment Contract(s), submission of non-refundable deposit(s) by February 8, 2019, for current families (including those with a newly-accepted sibling); and by March 1, 2019, for new families.

 The non-refundable enrollment deposit(s) are credited to the upcoming year’s tuition balance.